Skip to content

 • The Program Committee may request minor edits for clarification or style.

-• Individuals will be able to apply to accepted sessions in Round 3.
+• Individuals will be able to apply to accepted sessions in Round Three, if the Chair indicates that the session is accepting additional submissions.

 Accepted proposal formats